danielmrhodes/JANUS/README.md

 theta<sub>K</sub> P<sub>0</sub>(theta<sub>K</sub>) P<sub>1</sub>(theta<sub>K</sub>) ...
 P<sub>N</sub>(theta<sub>K</sub>)
 </pre>

 Here theta<sub>k</sub> is the center-of-mass frame scattering angle in radians.
+There is no limit on the number of theta spline points.
 P<sub>i</sub>(theta<sub>k</sub>) is the excitation probability of state i for the CoM scattering angle theta<sub>k</sub>.
-The scattering angles must be entered smallest to largest, and there is no limit on the number of theta spline points.
-The state indices are defined by the level scheme file.
+The scattering angles must be entered smallest to largest, and the probabilities must be entered in the order of the states 0 to N. The state indices are defined by the level scheme file.
 Note that the ground state probabilities (index 0) must be included here.
 An example probabilities file is in the Examples/Probabilities folder.

 Statistical Tensor File Format
 -----------------